eljojo/faircamp-fork/BUILD.md

 # Building from source

-This provides simple, copy/pasteable build instructions for mainstream linux distributions.
-For BSD, macOS, Windows or other OSes orient yourself along the general instructions in "Other platforms" at the bottom of the page.
+This provides simple, copy/pasteable build instructions for mainstream linux distributions and macOS.
+For BSD, Windows or other OSes orient yourself along the general instructions in "Other platforms" at the bottom of the page.

 ## Arch Linux, Manjaro